‘Mixed signals’ coming out of Russia about prospect of Ukraine invasion, says PM

 That could only be “construed as preparation for an invasion”, the Prime Minister said.

-But Mr Johnson said intelligence suggested “you have got more battalion tactical groups being brought closer to the border”.
+But Mr Johnson said intelligence suggests “you have got more battalion tactical groups being brought closer to the border”.

 “So mixed signals, I think, at the moment,” he said.